 Why do you need to know the pip value for your trade?

-Pip value can be used to determine gains, or losses when trading.
+You can use Pip value to determine gains, or losses when trading.

 How to calculate pip value?

 Here are some examples on how to calculate pip value in monetary terms for your trades whether your account denomination is in USD dollars or not.
 Read more

 How long you can hold an open position in forex, is a personal thing for all traders.
 The decision is all yours.
 You know what your goals are as a trader, the kind of strategy you use to trade.
 All this starts from what you are? and What you want?
 If I am to answer,...